foo290/Django-Verify-Email/README.md

 ## The app takes care of :
 * Settings user's is_active status to False by default.
+* Providing selected features to inactive users insteadt of not letting them sign in.
+(This feature is in testing and hasn't been added yet.)
 * Generate hashed token for each user.
 * Generate a verification link and sending it to user's email.
 * Recieve a request from verification link and verify for its validity.